 - Use Different Exercises Throughout the Week

-- If You Are Old Enough Drink an Aperitif to Stimulate Appetite
+- If You Are Old Enough Drink an Aperitif to Stimulate your Appetite

 - Read Food Magazines